CtrlK

 Progressive Disclosure

-References to related skills and external docs are well-signaled, but the file itself is quite long (~300 lines) with sections like Katana Configuration, Mining Modes, Network Forking, and Slot Deployment that could be split into separate reference files.
+The skill references other skills (dojo-config, dojo-indexer, etc.) and external docs, which is good.
+However, the file itself is quite long (~300 lines) with sections like Katana Configuration, Mining Modes, Network Forking, and Slot Deployment that could be split into separate reference files.
 The inline content is heavy for a SKILL.md overview.

 2 / 3